 A Thriving City With a Small Town Feel

 I love where I group up in rural West Tennessee and am very happy with my roots, but I moved to Murfreesboro because there was more opportunity.
 When I moved here, it was much smaller at the time, but one thing has remained the same; I have always felt the “small town vibe” here.
-There are lots of small businesses here from retail shops to nutrition clubs to restaurants.
+There are lots of small businesses here from retail shops boutiques to restaurants.
 I frequent many of them because I love to support small and local shops, and let me tell you, the owners are some of the kindest and most appreciative people you will ever meet!
 They genuinely want to get to know you and hear your story.
 They want to contribute to making Murfreesboro a wonderful place to live and shop.

 Quality Food and Restaurants